Overview

 • Detoxification programs: These programs are medical interventions that help individuals safely withdraw from alcohol.

-• Residential treatment programs: These in-patient programs provide a structured environment away from everyday stressors, potentially aiding recovery.
+• Residential treatment programs: These in-patient programs provide a structured environment away from everyday stressors, potentially aiding recovery from alcohol use disorder or alcohol addiction.

 Self-care can be an essential aspect of recovery from AUD.
 Incorporating healthy lifestyle habits can significantly aid the healing process.
 These practices can include: